Split and Merge: Aligning Position Biases in LLM-based Evaluators: Introduction

 Recently, researchers have investigated the use of powerful LLMs like GPT-4~\citep{openai2023gpt4} to evaluate the quality of text generated in response to open-ended questions~\citep{zheng2023judging}.
 Notably, robust LLM evaluators such as GPT-4 have been shown to align remarkably well with both controlled and crowdsourced human preferences, achieving over 60\% agreement~\citep{wang2023large}.
 These studies suggest that LLMs can emulate human evaluations, offering a scalable and transparent alternative to the expensive and time-intensive human assessment of text quality.

 While LLMs have advanced capabilities, they are not flawless evaluators and have been identified to possess certain biases.
 One notable bias is the position bias~\citep{zheng2023judging,wang2023large}, in which an LLM might prefer either the first or second answer in a pairwise comparison, regardless of its content, as illustrated in~\F~\ref{fig:example}.
-Even the state-of-the-art GPT-4 model is not immune to position bias~\citep{zheng2023judging,wang2023large,zhang2023wider}, and the behavior of its various versions can be inconsistent over time~\citep{chen2023chatgpt}.
+Even the state-of-the-art GPT-4 model is not immune to position bias~\citep{zheng2023judging,wang2023large,zhang2023wider,zeng2023evaluating}, and the behavior of its various versions can be inconsistent over time~\citep{chen2023chatgpt}.
 Moreover, owing to pronounced position biases in less-powerful GPT models, much of the prior research~\citep{zheng2023judging,zhang2023wider} has been compelled to use the expensive GPT-4 for LLM evaluations, emphasizing the necessity for a more cost-effective approach to large-scale assessments.

-To address these limitations, we propose \tool\footnote{The name \tool is inspired by the intelligent and astute character, Portia, from Shakespeare's ``The Merchant of Venice.''
-In the play, Portia assists a judge in making fair decisions within the legal rules.
-Just as Portia requests the exact amount of flesh to be cut, our method seeks to make fair splits of the original answers for comparison.}, an alignment-based system designed to calibrate position bias.
+To address these limitations, we propose \tool\footnote{The reason for the naming is provided in \AP~\ref{app:name-reason}.}, an alignment-based system designed to calibrate position bias.
 Inspired by human long-text reading strategies~\citep{ratnasari2023students}, \tool\ splits the answers into multiple segments, aligns similar content across candidate answers, and then merges them back into a single prompt to feed to LLM evaluators.
 Specifically, \name first identifies possible split positions at sentence boundaries within each answer.
 It then conducts a length alignment between the candidates to generate segments of roughly equal length across answers.
 If this length alignment does not yield a consistent verdict, \tool further undertakes an iterative semantic alignment to identify the optimal split positions, enabling the merging of segments across candidates.
 Since this lightweight approach does not require changes to the models themselves, \name is readily adaptable to enhance a variety of LLM evaluators for improved evaluation consistency.